-Preparation of a thesis is one of the most important parts of your work leading to a master's degree.
+Preparation of a dissertation is one of the most important parts of your work leading to a doctoral degree.
 This manual is meant to help you meet the required standard of organization, appearance and format for theses at the University of Rochester.
+Although your PhD program is offered by a given school, it is the University that grants the PhD degree.
+Therefore, all final dissertations must adhere to the same criteria.